dodopayments/billingsdk/packages/cli/README.md

 - Automatically detect your framework (Next.js, Express.js, or React) from your project dependencies
 - Guide you through framework selection if auto-detection fails or you prefer manual selection
-- Help you choose a payment provider (Dodo Payments)
+- Help you choose a payment provider (Dodo Payments or PayPal)
 - Set up complete project structure with API routes (for full-stack frameworks) or hooks/utilities (for React)
 - Install all necessary dependencies
 - Generate configuration files and boilerplate code